 This representation of the climate risk problem provides a natural framework for storyline approaches.
 For example, from the perspective of the Paris Agreement, one may ask the question of what the climate impacts would be at different levels of global-mean warming, and what different mitigation pathways would lead to those warming levels [40].
 The epistemic uncertainty in climate sensitivity now no longer affects the estimation of climate impacts, but is instead relevant to the carbon budget allowed by the given level of warming.
 The epistemic uncertainty in future dynamical conditions (for a given level of global-mean warming) can then be managed via storylines, the simplest of which is that the changes in hazard are dominated by the thermodynamic effects arising from the regional temperature changes, with the forced changes in dynamical conditions assumed to be negligible.
 Given the large uncertainties in the forced dynamical changes, this can be considered a reasonable null hypothesis for climate change [41,42], and it is far from uninformative.
-It is in fact the basis for all of the predicted changes in extremes shown in Table SPM.1 of the IPCC AR5 [2].
-It also underlies the "surrogate climate change" (also known as "pseudo-global warming") methodology [43,39] which is widely used in regional climate change simulations, and the circulation-analogue methodology [44] which is widely used in extreme-event attribution.
-However, specific storylines of forced circulation change can also be considered [42,16].
+It is in fact the basis for all of the predicted changes in extremes shown in table SPM.1 of the IPCC WGI Fifth Assessment Report [2].
+It also underlies the 'surrogate climate change' (also known as 'pseudo-global warming') methodology [39,43], which is widely used in regional climate change simulations, and the circulation-analogue methodology [44], which is widely used in extreme-event attribution.
+However, specific storylines of forced circulation change can also be considered [16,42].

 Reframing the climate risk question in this way increases the signal-to-noise ratio of the climate information by explicitly accounting for the correlated nature of epistemic uncertainty.
-An example is provided by Figure 2.
-The Mediterranean region receives most of its precipitation during the winter season, so the predicted wintertime drying of the region, which is a robust feature of climate model projections (see Figure 1), has important consequences.
-The extent of the drying will depend on the global-warming level, and it is relevant to ask, for instance, what would be the difference between 1.5C and 2.0C of global warming.
-However the extent of the drying will also depend on the pattern of circulation change in the region - an epistemic uncertainty - which can be characterized by physically coherent storylines [16].
-Considering just the range between the low-impact and highimpact storylines shown in Figure 2, the difference in drying between 1.5C and 2.0C of global-mean warming under the standard probabilistic framing is the difference between 0.09 [0.04 to 0.15] and 0.12 [0.05 to 0.20] mm/day (left panel), which would be considered indeterminate within the stated uncertainties.
-The storyline framing of the difference is, in contrast, a deterministic 0.04 vs 0.05 for the low-impact circulation storyline, 0.09 vs 0.12 for the median storyline, and 0.15 vs 0.20 for the high-impact storyline (right panel).
-This is a more informative way of representing the uncertainty, because it quantifies different plausible outcomes.
-For reference, 0.08 mm/day corresponds to a change that is statistically detectable, and 0.19 to one standard deviation of the interannual variability - quite a large change, likely requiring significant adaptation measures.
-The distinction between the two approaches is analogous to that between accuracy and precision: sometimes, the latter is all that is needed for decision-making.
+An example is provided in figure 2.
+The Mediterranean region receives most of its precipitation during the winter season, so the predicted wintertime drying of the region, which is a robust feature of climate model projections (figure 1), has important consequences.
+The extent of the drying will depend on the global warming level, and it is relevant to ask, for instance, what would be the difference between 1.5°C and 2.0°C of global warming.
+However, the extent of the drying will also depend on the pattern of circulation change in the region-an epistemic uncertainty-which can be characterized by physically coherent storylines [16].
+Considering just the range between the low-impact and high-impact storylines shown in figure 2, the difference in drying between 1.5°C and 2.0°C of global-mean warming under the standard probabilistic